faust64/openshift-cd-demo/README.md

 2. The WAR artifact is pushed to Nexus Repository manager
 3. A container image (_tasks:latest_) is built based on the _Tasks_ application WAR artifact deployed on WildFly
 4. If CoreOS is enabled, the resulting image is scanned
-4. If Quay.io is enabled, the Tasks app container image is pushed to the quay.io image registry and a security scan is scheduled
+4. If Quay.io is enabled, the Tasks app container image is pushed to Quay (self-hosted or Quay.io) image registry and a security scan is scheduled
-5. The _Tasks_ container image is deployed in a fresh new container in DEV project (pulled form Quay.io, if enabled)
+5. The _Tasks_ container image is deployed in a fresh new container in DEV project (pulled form Quay, if enabled)
 6. If tests successful, the pipeline is paused for the release manager to approve the release to STAGE
 7. If approved, the DEV image is tagged in the STAGE project.
-If Quay.io is enabled, the image is tagged in the Quay.io image repository using [Skopeo](https://github.com/containers/skopeo)
+If Quay is enabled, the image is tagged in the Quay image repository using [Skopeo](https://github.com/containers/skopeo)
-8. The staged image is deployed in a fresh new container in the STAGE project (pulled form Quay.io, if enabled)
+8. The staged image is deployed in a fresh new container in the STAGE project (pulled form Quay, if enabled)

 The following diagram shows the steps included in the deployment pipeline: